HL7/davinci-ecdx/input/pagecontent/direct-query.md

 {% include img.html img="search-sequencediagram.svg" caption="Figure 3" %}

+### Discovery of Patient FHIR IDs

+The patient's [FHIR id] is a prerequisite to performing both a FHIR RESTful Direct Query and Task-based query.
+See [this section](task-based-approach.html#patient-fhir-ids) for how to discover the patient's FHIR_id.

 ### Example Transactions:

 The following example transactions show scenarios of using direct query to get clinical data from an EHR.